alphagov/inside-government-admin-guide/creating-documents/document-types.md

 This is for a press statement responding to coverage in the media (but not a parliamentary statement, which should use speech format).
 It does not include press articles written by ministers or letters to newspapers from ministers (see speech format).

+You can also use government response for letters to the press from government ministers or interviews with government ministers.

 [Instructions on how to create a document.](creating-a-new-doc.html)